-So exactly what could a DPA scheme provide which would make it an attractive proposition for Australian law enforcement in handling white collar crime?
+So what exactly could a DPA scheme provide that would make it an attractive proposition for Australian law enforcement in handling white collar crime?
 And what other options have been considered by the Australian Government?

 What are the key challenges for Australian law enforcement?

 Serious white collar crimes such as fraud, bribery and money laundering have always been difficult to detect, investigate and gather evidence on, and prosecute.

 This is largely due to a combination of factors including the sophisticated nature of such crimes and the fact that in many cases, the perpetrator has the ability to “cover their own tracks” (such as a chief financial officer having the option to manipulate a corporation’s records).